marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

 make modules_install
 {% endhighlight %}

-After having compiled the kernel, Gentoo Handbook can be resumed from Chapter 8.
+After having compiled the kernel and copied bzImage into /mnt/gentoo/boot, Gentoo Handbook can be resumed from Chapter 8.
 In section 8.a, the fstab file is set up.
 Since we are using logical volumes, the procedure is slightly different from the one outlined in the guide.
 My fstab looks like the following:

 {% highlight bash %}